Dump months: Criticism

 In 2013, John Fithian, president of the National Association of Theatre Owners (NATO), criticized the dump months (among several other studio practices) at CinemaCon, the annual gathering of film exhibitors hosted by NATO.
 The theaters had come off a first quarter where receipts had been down 12 percent from the first quarter of 2012.
 He faulted the studios for their insufficiently diverse offerings in 2013 as compared to the first quarter of the year before, which he connected to the dump-months phenomenon.
 "Any month can produce a $100 million movie," he said in his speech.
 "In 2012, distributors spread their movies over the calendar, and we had a record year."

-Responding later, in an indieWIRE panel discussion hosted by Anne Thompson, Universal Studios chairman Adam Fogelson agreed in principle with Fithian, saying "there are very few reasons other than historical behavior why almost any film can't work on almost any weekend ..." he said.
+Responding later, in an indieWIRE panel discussion hosted by Anne Thompson, Universal Studios chairman Adam Fogelson agreed in principle with Fithian, saying "there are very few reasons other than historical behavior why almost any film can't work on almost any weekend ...".
 He pointed to the 2005 success of White Noise on the first weekend of January as having opened that time up to similar low-budget horror films.

 However, he called the belief among some exhibitors that the theaters' slump was attributable to a plethora of R-rated films saved for January, a criticism repeated by Fithian, "simplistic."
 The problem was the movies in question, not their ratings.
 Django Unchained, he insisted, would have been a hit regardless of the month it opened.
 "It happens to be about the movies," Fogelson said.
 "People tend to, if not forget, minimize how complicated this is."

 Surowiecki credits another Universal executive, former distribution chief Nikki Rocco, for livening up the dump months.
 She, he wrote, believed that people would go see a movie at any time of year if it was good enough, and that that could make lesser movies hits if they came out at less competitive times of year.
 Not only did Rocco move apparent summer releases like 1999's The Mummy to the beginning of May, she also found success for the studio in August with The Bourne Ultimatum and scheduled Ride Along, Identity Thief and Safe House for what wound up being successful runs following January release dates.
 Surowiecki compared her to Billy Beane, former general manager of Major League Baseball's Oakland Athletics, who likewise found a way for a smaller, less wealthy team to compete at the highest levels by using analytics to identify undervalued assets.